 Holdrege is a somewhat small city located in the state of Nebraska.
 With a population of 5,561 people and two constituent neighborhoods, Holdrege is the 31st largest community in Nebraska.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holdrege is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Holdrege is a blue-collar town, with 35.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Holdrege is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Holdrege who work in office and administrative support (14.22%), sales jobs (8.56%), and management occupations (6.45%).
+There are especially a lot of people living in Holdrege who work in office and administrative support (13.34%), sales jobs (8.45%), and healthcare (6.20%).

-Holdrege is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Holdrege doesn't have a public transportation system that people use for their commute.

-The overall education level of Holdrege is somewhat higher than in the average US city of 21.84%: 25.50% of adults 25 and older in the city have at least a bachelor's degree.
+The education level of Holdrege citizens is a little higher than the average for US cities and towns: 24.08% of adults in Holdrege have at least a bachelor's degree.

-The per capita income in Holdrege in 2010 was $26,382, which is upper middle income relative to Nebraska and the nation.
-This equates to an annual income of $105,528 for a family of four.
+The per capita income in Holdrege in 2010 was $24,258, which is middle income relative to Nebraska and the nation.
+This equates to an annual income of $97,032 for a family of four.
 However, Holdrege contains both very wealthy and poor people as well.

 The most common language spoken in Holdrege is English.
 Other important languages spoken here include Spanish and West Germanic languages.